Ruffiz/games-retaliation2020/README.md

 # Retaliation 2020

  -  Most of the game functionality resides in /assets/scripts
- -  Models and other stuff will be shown in the demo video
+ -  Models and gameplay can be checked out from the demo video